didar-ali-deed/emotion-detection-lstm/README.md

 ## Progress
 - **Step 5: Save the Model**: Saved the trained Bidirectional LSTM model in .keras format and verified predictions in `scripts/save_verify_model.py`.
 Model saved to `models/emotion_model.keras`.

+## Progress
+- **Step 6: Deployment**: Created an inference script to predict emotions from new text inputs using the saved model and tokenizer in `scripts/inference.py`.
+Tokenizer saved to `models/tokenizer.pkl`.

 ## License